maxxk/programming-languages/presentations/02-Classification.md

 dynamic({})
 ```

+Python is strongly typed (only numbers will be allowed in function "dynamic"), but typing is dynamic (in runtime).

+Java or C# may be considered "strongly statically typed".
+C and C++ may be considered weakly typed because of implicit integer-character conversions (and even -pointer in case of C).

 # Optional type systems
 It is possible to provide external static type checking engine for dynamic language.
 It works as a statical analysis tool.
 Proper type systems for dynamic language are rather complex (it usually employs row-types).

 Examples:

 - [Typed Clojure](http://typedclojure.org)
 - [mypy (Python)](https://github.com/python/mypy)
 - [**Flow (JavaScript, by Facebook)**](http://flowtype.org)